messerli90/igdb/README.md

 ##Credits
 Built on code from alaouy's [Youtube](https://github.com/alaouy/Youtube).

-##Contribute
+## Contribute
 If you'd like to contribute feel free to fork and submit a PR.
+I'll be updating the Todo list below with new feature ideas

+## TODO

+- Improve test coverage
+- Image facade